gmboowa/kleborate-wdl/README.md

 # Kleborate WDL Workflow for Local Cromwell

 This repository contains a WDL workflow for running Kleborate on a list of Klebsiella genome assemblies.
-The workflow supports both local execution using Cromwell and cloud execution in Terra, with optional data table integration on Terra.
+The workflow supports both local execution using Cromwell & cloud execution in Terra, with optional data table integration on Terra.

 ## Overview

-Kleborate is a genomic profiling tool for *Klebsiella pneumoniae* & related species.
+Kleborate is a genomic profiling tool for *Klebsiella pneumoniae* & related species plus now also *E. coli* genomes.
 This WDL implementation wraps the Kleborate command-line tool in a reproducible & portable format using Docker.

 The workflow:

-- Accepts multiple `.fasta` assemblies and associated sample names.
+- Accepts multiple `.fasta` assemblies & associated sample names.
 - Runs Kleborate using a Docker container.
 - Outputs all module-specific result files into per-sample output folders.